-According to the GDPR Compliance Guide published by [27], GDPR is the toughest privacy and security law across the globe imposing obligations onto any organization (inclusive healthcare) in any country collecting data related to people in the EU.
-Since May 25 2028, GDPR has been charging substantial fines (up to ε 20 million) against any violators to its standards.
-Since May 25, 2018, the GDPR has imposed significant fines of up to ε 20 million on any organizations that violate its standards.
-The regulation applies to any service or product offered to EU citizens or residents, regardless of whether the organization is licensed or operates within the EU.
+According to the GDPR Compliance Guide published by [27], GDPR is the toughest privacy and security law across the globe imposing obligations onto any organization (inclusive healthcare) in any country collecting data related to people in the European Union (EU).
+Since May 25th 2028, GDPR has been charging substantial fines (up to €20 million) against any violators to its standards.
+If a service or product to EU citizens or residents the GDPR applies to the organization even if it is not licensed or operates from the EU.

-The GDPR identifies several types of data that require protection, each with its own set of challenges.
+The General Data Protection Regulation (GDPR) identifies several types of data that require protection, each with its own set of challenges.
 These include personal data, sensitive personal data, genetic data, biometric data, and data related to criminal convictions or offenses.
 Personal data encompasses any information that can directly or indirectly identify an individual, such as names, addresses, and contact information.
 The protection challenge here lies in the broad scope of what constitutes personal data, requiring robust safeguards to prevent unauthorized access and misuse.
-Sensitive personal data includes information about racial or ethnic origin, political opinions, religious beliefs, and health-related data.
+Sensitive personal data includes information about racial or ethnic origin, political opinions, religious beliefs, and healthrelated data.
 The challenge with this type lies in the heightened risk of harm from breaches, necessitating stricter security measures.
 Genetic and biometric data, which are unique to an individual, pose significant challenges in maintaining privacy, particularly as this data is increasingly used in healthcare and security applications.
 Data related to criminal convictions or offenses is also highly sensitive, with stringent requirements for protection due to the potential for significant personal and societal impact if mishandled.
 Each type of GDPR data presents unique protection challenges, underscoring the need for tailored security measures and compliance strategies to safeguard individuals' privacy effectively [28, 29].